 Members who qualify for the PG&E’s CARE (California Alternate Rates for Energy) or Cal Fresh SNAP program qualify for the low-income reduced-price membership ($5 introductory membership).
 Cash payment centers are also available at Bike Share for All.

-The Ford Go Bike Adaptive Bike Share Pilot is operating from May to November 2019.
+The Bay Wheels Adaptive Bike Share Pilot is operating from May to November 2019.
 Several types of adaptive bikes are available for use by riders with physical abilities.

 Location: 1335 Lakeshore Ave, Oakland, CA